eliasgreeksun/paul-dirac/README.md

 2) employee related: schema-employee.sql, data-employee.sql
 3) attorney related: schema-attorney.sql, data-attorney.sql

+### Student
+Student data is intended to practice the most manual implementation of JPA/Hibernate.
+Here we will rely on the manual set up of the following Cmponents:
+1) StudentRestController
+2) Student DAO Interface and Implementation (Repository)
+3) Student Entity (Map of the DB Tables)
+4) Student DTO (Isolating Entity from Services)
-Student data is intended to practice the most manual implementation of JPA/Hibernate where all the find, create, etc calls are implemented with Entity Manager.
+Key element here is an Entity Manager which we inject as a dependency.
+All the find, create, etc calls are implemented with Entity Manager.